 - Your clinician may never see it because many medical systems block external email.

 - Your clinician can't add it to your medical record until you give your consent.

-* in the unlikely event that your doctor wants individual data points, download them using .CSV Export Feature in Settings .
+In the unlikely event that your doctor wants individual data points, use the .CSV Export Feature in Settings.

 Active symptoms are those that you are actively tracking, right now.
 Inactive symptoms are those that you have tracked in the past but aren't tracking right now.
 Seasonal allergies are a good example of symptoms that come and go over the years.